hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 <pre><code>2022-06-15 10:23:28 Completed - Training job completed
 Training seconds: 127
 Billable seconds: 127</code></pre>
 <p>In our case, the billable seconds are 127.
-This billable time is for <code>ml.m5.large</code> instance that we have configured for our training run.
+This billable time is for the <code>ml.m5.large</code> instance that we have configured for our training run.
 To find the billable amount we first need to find the price rate for our selected machine.
 For this go to the SageMaker pricing link <a href="https://aws.amazon.com/sagemaker/pricing/">https://aws.amazon.com/sagemaker/pricing/</a> and select <code>On Demand Pricing</code>.
 From the given tabs click on the <strong>Training tab</strong>.
 Select your region <code>US East (N. Virginia)</code>.
 This will show you the pricing of different training instances.
 This page can also be used to find the available training instance types in your region.
 From this page, we can find that the price for our instance type <code>ml.m5.large</code> is <code>$0.115</code>.
-This price rate is per hour so we also need to convert our billable time to per hour before multiplying it with this rate. i.e. (127/3600) * 0.115 = $0.0041 which is less than a penny.</p>
+This price rate is per hour so we need to convert our billable time to per hour before multiplying it. i.e. (127/3600) * 0.115 = $0.0041 which is less than a penny for our training job.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>We can use Estimator object to get important information related to our training run.</p>
+<p>We can also use Estimator object to get important information related to our training run.</p>

 </div>
 </div>